-Library cards for residents are renewable every five years.
-At the time of account renewal, the patron must appear in person and re-verify all account information with proper documentation, as well as pay any fines and fees due, or begin a payment plan.
-At the time of account renewal, adult patrons must appear in person and re-verify all account information with proper documentation, as well as pay any fines and fees due.
-A parent can renew their child's account with the parent's documentation and payment of any fines and fees due.
-Once a patron reaches age 18, they will need to be present for account renewal.
-Checkout privileges are suspended if a patron owes more than $25.00 or has more than 10 items overdue.
+OPL cards for residents are renewable every 5 years.
+At the time of account renewal, adult patrons must appear in person and re-verify all account information with proper documentation, as well as pay any fines and fees due or begin a payment plan.
+Parents can renew their child's account with the parent's documentation and payment of any fines and fees due.
+Once patrons reach age 18, they need to be present for account renewal.
+Checkout privileges are suspended if a patron owes more than $25 or has more than 10 items overdue.

+Every library card will have a PIN, chosen by the patron, attached to it.
 A PIN allows a patron to quickly and easily access information about their library account over the telephone and online.
-The PIN is also required to gain computer access in the library. .
+The PIN is also required to gain computer access in the library.

-A PIN cannot be disclosed, changed or added over the phone.
-A PIN can only be changed in person when current identification is provided, or via the Omaha Public Library website.
-In addition, it is the patron's responsibility to change the PIN or declare their card lost if they wish to restrict access to their account.
+A PIN cannot be disclosed, changed, or added over the telephone.
+A PIN can only be changed in person when current identification is provided or via the OPL website.
+It is also the patron's responsibility to change the PIN or declare their card lost if they wish to restrict access to their account.

 Approved by the Board of Trustees